scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The set of template libraries can encourage synergistic interoperability between software packages that are supported by the snippet libraries.
 That is, the development of notebooks that use two or more software packages and even two or more programming languages.
-More general and well-known examples of interoperability include the Cython packages in Python that enable the running of C++ code inside Python :cite:`Behnel11`, the *reticulate* package that enables the running of Python code in R :cite:`Ushey23`, and the PyCall package in Julia that enables the running of the Python packages in Julia (https://github.com/JuliaPy/PyCall.jl).
+More general and well-known examples of interoperability include the Cython packages in Python that enable the running of C++ code inside Python :cite:`Behnel11`, the *reticulate* package that enables the running of Python code in R :cite:`Ushey23`, and the PyCall package in Julia that enables the running of the Python packages in Julia (`https://github.com/JuliaPy/PyCall.jl`).
 The latter package is widely used to run matplotlib in Julia.
-Interoperability already occurs between *CCP4* :cite:`Agirre23`, *clipper* :cite:`McNicholas18`, *GEMMI* :cite:`Wojdyr22`, *reciprocalspaceship* :cite:`Greisman21`, *Careless* :cite:`Dalton22`, and *cctbx* and to a limited extent between *cctbx* and *PyMOL*, but interoperability could be more widespread if there was more support for it.
+Interoperability already occurs between *CCP4* :cite:`Agirre23`, *clipper* :cite:`McNicholas18`, *GEMMI* :cite:`Wojdyr22`, *reciprocalspaceship* :cite:`Greisman21`, *Careless* :cite:`Dalton22`, and *cctbx* and to a limited extent between *cctbx* and *PyMOL*.
 The snippet libraries reported here can promote taking advantage of this interoperability in Jupyter and Colab notebooks.
+We hope that our effort will help raise awareness of interoperability issues among the community.

 Snippets in the age of AI-assisted autocompletion
 +++++++++++++++++++++++++++++++++++++++++++++++++++++